This post may contain affiliate links, please read my full disclosure policy for more details.

 R17: SC in next ST, INV DEC, (SC in next 2 ST, INV DEC) x 2, SC in next ST {9}

-Do not stuff, FO leaving a long piece of yarn for sewing.
+Do not stuff, FO leaving a long tail for sewing.

 Fold the bottom of each ear in half and sew it together before attaching the ears to the head.